Stacatophile/Hackathon_dss/README.md

-# Hackathon_dss
+# Hackathon files
-This Repository consists of all the Hackathon files I've participated in and submitted.
+This Repository consists of some of the Hackathon files I've participated in and submitted.